django-quickstart/1.5-webfaction/README.md

 The downsides and risks of a single requirements.txt
 1) Extra time for deploy/cold node startup while the server downloads the additional packages
-2) Unused packages take server space
+2) Unused packages take server disk space
 3) Risk of mis-configuration silent failure in produciton